JFoxUK/AWS-Hackathon-CareLink/README.md

-Your writing is already very strong — clear, technical, and enthusiastic. 🔥
-I'll polish it just a bit more for flow, professional tone, and smoothness, while keeping your energy intact.
-Here's the improved version:

----

 # 💕 CareLink: AI-Powered Remote Health Monitoring

 CareLink is a proof-of-concept project built for the **AWS Breaking Barriers Hackathon 2025**.